-Have you baked a cake in your slow cooker yet?
-Check out my posts on baking in the slow cooker and also making a cake in the slow cooker for more details and find out how to do it.
 If you can’t bake for toffee in an oven and are always burning things or your cakes don’t rise, try it in a slow cooker and marvel at what you can achieve!

-- 100g unsalted butter
+- 100 g unsalted butter at room temperature

-- 175g caster sugar
+- 155 g caster sugar

-- 2 large eggs
+- 2 medium free-range eggs

-- 175g self-raising flour
+- 175 g self-raising flour

-- 200g Greek style natural yogurt
+- 200 g Greek style natural yogurt I used fat free

 - 1 tsp vanilla extract

-- 30g cocoa powder
+- 30 g cocoa powder

-- Cream together the butter and sugar until light and fluffy.
+Cream together the butter and sugar until light and fluffy.
 Beat in the eggs, stir in the colouring, yogurt and vanilla extract.
 Fold in the flour and cocoa powder.